3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The goal of treatment is ultimately to provide the cat with good life quality, free from discomfort.
 The cat should not have seizures, self-mutilate, become incontinent or act aggressively during an episode.
 Medication may not be needed if the cat merely undergoes compulsive grooming in response to certain types of petting or if episodes can be avoided by refraining from touching certain body areas of the cat.
 If the cat is triggering episodes on its own through normal grooming, intervention is probably necessary.

 A good first step is the management of itching.
 Itch stimulation leads to grooming which can lead to a full blown episode of compulsive self-mutilation or even seizuring so it is important to make sure obvious sources of itch are controlled.
 This means that there should be no fleas in the cat's environment and medication (such as corticosteroids) should be used to relieve any skin inflammation.
 Omega 3 fatty acid supplements can be added to the diet to decrease the skin's sensitivity to itch.
 Simply controlling itch may be all that is needed to prevent compulsive episodes.
+For further itch relief tips, click here.

 If compulsive grooming seems to be more a problem than seizures, then psychoactive medications such as fluoxetine and clomipramine may be in order along with the use of toys or other stimulating objects to distract the cat out of an episode.
 Because the episodes seem to have their roots in behavior conflict, the cat’s environment needs to be stabilized with scheduled feedings, plenty of toys, and minimized competition for refuge and the litter box with other cats.
 Inner conflict can be avoided if the cat feels free to engage in normal activities without being bullied by other pets or limited by available resources.

 Since the tail is often the target of self-mutilation, it is important to rule out sources of pain such as old injuries (especially old tail fractures or broken hip bones) which might cause sudden nerve or muscle spasms.
 For these situations, techniques of pain management (physical therapy, chiropractic adjustment, acupuncture, medication or a combination thereof) maybe helpful.
+It is also important not to forget anal sac pain as this involves the tail area and can be easily controlled if not solved.

 Page posted: 4/27/2013